dc-tec/k8s-gitops/infra/bootstrap/README.md

 ## Post-Installation

-After successful bootstrap:

-1. ArgoCD will be available at the configured URL
-2. Login using configured OIDC provider
-3. ArgoCD will manage all subsequent deployments through GitOps
+After successful bootstrap, the application sets can be deployed on the cluster.